 Also read: 8 Ways to Play Tourist in Putrajaya

-Perahu Dondang Sayang is a handcrafted genuine replicas of the local Malay traditional perahu or wooden gondola-like vessels.
+Perahu Dondang Sayang is a handcrafted genuine replica of the local Malay traditional perahu or wooden gondola-like vessels.
 This boat was intricately handcrafted and made in the state of Terengganu.
 This vessel, which is able to seat up to seven people, is definitely suitable for those who seek intimate and nostalgic experience, especially romantic couples.

 Another unique traditional vessel option would be the Lepa-Lepa, the traditional single-mast sailing boats of the Bajau Laut people, sea gypsies who live off the east coast of Semporna, Sabah.
 Travellers do not have to go to all the way to Semporna to experience sailing on board Lepa- Lepa.
 Readers might be able to recall that Gaya Travellers had the pleasure of visiting Semporna and Mabul island and meeting the Bajau Laut people in the previous issue of Gaya Travel Magazine.
 We can tell you that the original Lepa-Lepa in Semporna is not readily available for visitors to board.
 So you should grab this unique opportunity to experience boarding Cruise Tasik Putrajaya’s Lepa-Lepa since the boat is especially designed so that it can accommodate up to 10 people at one time.